dsohk/rancher-devsecops-workshop/docs/Rancher Fleet - Rancher CD.md

 Open browser to navigate to the Rancher URL captured in earlier steps.
 By pass the invalid SSL certificate warning, you should be prompted a `Welcome to Rancher` page.
 Setup your own administrative password, accept the Terms and Conditions, leave the rest of settings as default to continue.

 You will now be navigated to Rancher Cluster Management UI.
-Click `Add Cluster` button to create a new cluster with `Existing Node` method.
+Click `Add Cluster` button to create new kubernetes cluster with RKE and existing bare-metal servers or virtual machine `Existing Node` option.

 ![Rancher UI](./images/pg1.png)